-1. Paper-made biodegradable disposable tableware: this kind of eco-friendly plates and cutlery mainly use wood pulp, reed pulp, or bagasse pulp as raw materials;
+This kind of eco-friendly plates and cutlery mainly use wood pulp, reed pulp, or bagasse pulp as raw materials.

-3. Starch-based biodegradable disposable tableware: the starch-based tableware mainly uses potato flour as the main raw material;
+The starch-based tableware mainly uses potato flour as the main raw material.

-4. Photodegradable and biodegradable non-foamed plastic biodegradable disposable tableware: mainly using polypropylene as raw material, this kind of biodegradable tableware normally add photodegradants and biodegradants to its raw materials so as to achieve degradation effect.
+Mainly using polypropylene as raw material, this kind of biodegradable disposable tableware normally adds photodegradants and biodegradants to its raw materials so as to achieve degradation effect.

-3. Use performance testing items: volume deviation, load-bearing performance, drop performance, cover folding performance, heat resistance (hot water performance, heat oil, and cold), water leakage performance, water content
+Volume deviation, load-bearing performance, drop performance, cover folding performance, heat resistance (hot water performance, heat oil, and cold), water leakage performance, water content.

 In addition to the above points, the final requirement for biodegradable disposable dishes and any other environmentally friendly packaging is degradability.
-And in order to achieve the ideal degradability of the biodegradable cutlery and plates, manufacturers have to meet two standards.
+As a professional eco-friendly disposable and biodegradable tableware manufacturer, to achieve the ideal degradability of the biodegradable cutlery and plates, Zhiben has to meet two standards.

 The relative biodegradation rate of the tableware should be equal to or more than 90%, and if the material composition is equal to or more than 1% of organic components, the biodegradation rate should be equal to or more than 60%;

 If the degradable tableware is composed of multiple materials or mixtures, organic ingredients with a component content of less than 1% should be biodegradable, but proof of decomposition ability may not be provided.
 The combined weight of each component should not exceed 5%.
 The disintegration rate is required to be equal to or more than 90%, and the ecotoxicity requires that the ratio of plant germination and plant biomass should exceed 90%.